Monthly Restaurant Trends Review

 Improved management retention means more stable teams.
 And, all of these factors are linked to better execution and stronger guest sentiment.

-If economic fears linger and even worse, if the effect of tariffs materializes as an acceleration in inflation, we continue to expect a slowdown in restaurant sales and traffic and weaker 2025 results than what we saw back in 2024”, comments Victor Fernandez, Chief Insights Officer for Black Box Intelligence.
+“If economic fears linger and – even worse – if the effect of tariffs materializes as an acceleration in inflation, a slowdown in restaurant sales and traffic is inevitable.”

-“We expect trade downs to resume at a larger scale from middle income consumers shifting down from Casual and Family Dining in response to inflationary pressures, favoring those brands in Quick Service and Fast Casual.
+“We expect trade downs to resume at a larger scale from middle income consumers shifting down from Casual and Family Dining in response to inflationary pressures, favoring those brands in Quick Service and Fast Casual.”

-Looking Ahead: Navigating an Uncertain Path
+Navigating an Uncertain Path

 With improving sales momentum and signs of recovery in traffic trends, all are good signs.